thisisjustausername/mhbai/README.md

 ├──📁 pdfs/                                contains all mhb pdfs ├──📁 web_service/                         webservice, that allows users to interact with the program through a webpage
-    ├──📁 backend/                         contains the web_service specific backend └──📄 pdf_reader_toc.py            extracts the module codes from the toc of the mhb ├──📁 prototyping_pdf_reader           prototypes for a pdf reader -> might be moved out of web_service folder └──📄 server.py                        the web api, which interacts with the requests sent from the user └──📄 testing.py                       tests the .py files in web_service
+    ├──📁 backend/                         contains the web_service specific backend └──📄 pdf_reader_toc.py            extracts the module codes from the toc of the mhb, as well as information to the modules
+    ├──📁 prototyping_pdf_reader           prototypes for a pdf reader -> might be moved out of web_service folder └──📄 server.py                        the web api, which interacts with the requests sent from the user └──📄 testing.py                       tests the .py files in web_service